sherbold/defect-prediction-guidelines/README.md

 In last the two decades, defect prediction evolved into a broad field with many different variants of how experiments are conducted.
 Sometimes it becomes hard to distinguish between the variants - or even be aware of all of them.
 The goal of this section is specify fixed terminology for the different flavors of defect prediction in a taxonomy.

 - Defect Prediction
-  - Release-level Defect Prediction
+  - Release-level Defect Prediction: the defect prediction model is applied to all artifacts within a release.
-    - Within-Project Defect Prediction
+    - Within-Project Defect Prediction: the defect prediction model is trained on data from the same project.
-      - Cross-Validation Experiments
-      - Semi-Supervised Defect Prediction
-      - Cross-Version Defect Prediction
-    - Mixed-Project Defect Prediction
-    - Cross-Project Defect Prediction
+      - Cross-Validation Experiments: the defect prediction model is trained on a subsample from the same release, usually conducted through $k$-fold cross-validation or bootstrap samples.
+      - Semi-Supervised Defect Prediction: the defect prediction model is trained on a subsample from the same release that was labeled with human intervention.
+      - Cross-Version Defect Prediction: the defect prediction model is trained on past release from the same project.
+    - Mixed-Project Defect Prediction: the defect prediction model is trained on a mixture of data from the same release and data from other projects.
-      - Strict Cross-Project Defect Prediction
+    - Cross-Project Defect Prediction: the defect prediction model is trained on data from other projects.
+      - Strict Cross-Project Defect Prediction: all data must be from other projects, data from prior releases of the same projects is not allowed.
-      - Mixed Cross-Project Defect Preidction
+      - Mixed Cross-Project Defect Preidction: data from prior releases is used together with cross-project data.
-      - Heterogeneuous Defect Prediction
+      - Heterogeneuous Defect Prediction: the training data is from different projects and has a different feature space than the test data.
+  - Just-in-time Defect Prediction: the defect prediction model is applied to changes with the goal to identify bug inducing changes, e.g., commits.
+    - Commit-level Just-in-time Defect Prediction: the predictions are for whole commits.
-  - Just-in-time Defect Prediction
+    - Fine-grained Just-in-time Defect Prediction: the predictions are for individual file changes within a commit.

 ## Descriptions of the Types